App version management

 • With autoIncrement, you need to commit your changes on every build if you want the version change to persist.
 This can be difficult to coordinate when building on CI.

-• autoIncrement is not supported if you are using a dynamic config (app.config.js).
+• autoIncrement is not supported if you are using a dynamic config file (such as app.config.js).

-• For bare React Native projects with Gradle configuration that supports multiple flavors, EAS CLI is not able to read or modify the version, so autoIncrement option is not supported and versions will not be listed in the build details page on expo.dev.
+• For existing React Native projects with Gradle configuration that supports multiple flavors, EAS CLI is not able to read or modify the version, so autoIncrement option is not supported, and versions will not be listed in the build details page on expo.dev.